 + Images are never deleted, unless deletion is requested

-- Can’t upload as many photos as Flickr unless you get a paid account
++No limit to number of uploads

-- Large photos over 5 MB are compressed unless you get a paid account
+- Large photos over 5 MB are compressed

+GIFS

+Gifs can be displayed in GuidedTrack using the image function.
+When you find a GIF you'd like to use (if it's free for use--see our Guide to Using Images) simply right-click on the GIF at the location where it's stored and select "copy image location," and paste it in as you would an image location, with the *image keyword.

 Using Symbols

 A number of symbols also work in GuidedTrack.
 For example, the symbols from this list of miscellaneous symbols on Wikipedia all work wonderfully.
 Simply copy and paste the one you want into your program.
+(If you're writing your program in word, this same list is available under the subset "Miscellaneous Symbols.")

 You might delight in dotting your program with little snowpeople, or find it useful to add checkmarks to multiple choice options after people complete a section of your program.
 You can even use the frowny face if you need to show your disappointment in your users.
 Of course, you can also add an *icon to multiple choice or checkbox options as well.